Splitters

 Parameters

-• second_divide_size (Union[float, int]) – fraction or a number of items per user
+• second_divide_size (float) – fraction or a number of items per user

-• first_divide_size (Union[float, int]) – similar to item_test_size, but corresponds to the number of users.
+• first_divide_size (float) – similar to item_test_size, but corresponds to the number of users.
 None is all available users.

 • shuffle – take random items and not last based on timestamp.